 Where is CWC?

 CWC is located between Port Matilda and State College at the base of skytop mountain.
-The clinic area is located in the basement of a family home.
 Pre-release housing for the wildlife is located on 15 acres of woods on site and other locations.
 Since the primary location is at a family home, hours are by appointment.
 If you need help with a compromised wild animal, call and we will make arrangements to receive the animal and provide directions.